Report on Financial Statements

 given to us, the procedures of physical verification of inventories

-size and nature of business.
+the size of the company and the nature of its business.

 physical verification of inventory as compared to the book records.